mxc-commons/znd-servicemanager/README.md

 ## Benchmark Comparisons

-0.2.0 readyness: Updated benchmarks for new releas 0.2.0
+0.2.0 readyness: Updated benchmarks for new releas 0.2.0.
+Some benchmarks show immense performance decreases. zend-servicemanager instantiates all initializers and abstract factories at configuration time.
+We dropped that behaviour (only things used need instantiation).
+That is the rationale, why all benchs associated with abstract factories and initializers seem to indicate that master could be possibly faster.
+It isn't.
+Time spent on creating initializers and abstract factories are not measured by any benchmark yet.
+This time gets unrevealed here.
+We will take care of that.

     $ vendor\bin\phpbench report --file=..\master.all.xml --file=..\all.020.xml --report="compare"
     benchmark: AbstractFactoryCacheBench